karimkhanp/sentiment/README.md

 sentiment
 =========

+Train the Sentiment model usin more data and experiment in info.py file.

 Sentiment analysis using machine learning techniques.

 Check info.py for the training and testing code.
 A demo of the